-- Staff regularly assessed risks associated with people's care and well-being and took appropriate action to ensure the risks were managed and that people were safe. - People's risk assessments included areas such as mobility, pressure care and specific health conditions.
-Staff were familiar with and followed people's risk management plans which showed appropriate action had been taken where necessary. - People's safety was maintained through the maintenance and monitoring of systems and equipment.
+- Staff regularly assessed risks associated with people's care and well-being and took appropriate action to ensure the risks were managed and that people were safe. - People's risk assessments included areas such as mobility, falls, choking, pressure care and specific health conditions.
+Staff were familiar with and followed people's risk management plans and appropriate action had been taken where necessary. - People's safety was maintained through the maintenance and monitoring of the environment, systems and equipment.